Understanding Bid Bonds and Performance and Payment Bonds: The Complete Guide for Insurance Agents

 For Performance and Payment Bonds:

-• Was a bid security required?
-If so, did the contractor provide a Bid Bond or a cashier’s check?
-If they used a bid bond, why are they not using the bid bond company to issue their performance and payment bond?
+If the contractor used a bid bond, why are they not using the same surety company to issue their performance and payment bond?

 Now that we know how to determine the type of bond, your customer is probably going to ask, “How much does the bond cost?”

-How Much Does it Cost for Bid Bonds or Performance and Payment Bonds?
+How Much Does a Bid Bond or Performance and Payment Bond Cost?

-Surety companies do not typically charge premium for Bid Bonds; however, most brokers not named BondExchange, charge fees to issue them.
+Surety companies do not typically charge premium for Bid Bonds; however, some brokers may charge fees to issue a bond.
+BondExchange never charges for bid bonds.

 Performance and Payment Bond premium rates are determined by the surety company based on the contractor’s credit, financial stability, and experience.
 Rate structures also vary based on the project size with smaller projects (under $1 million) typically carrying a 3% rate versus larger projects with rates ranging from 1% to 3%.